 To that extent, the rulebooks of these organizations are subject to change, however minimal.
 Usually, that change is in the direction of adding more forbidden things, rather than making illegal BJJ moves legally.
 All of that is in order to ensure the maximum safety of the competitors, which is the right thing to do.
 However, the fact that you get to widen your arsenal as you progress through the ranks, means that you might be short-handed when it comes to suing stuff you weren’t allowed to use before.

 How Does it All Work?

 When you reach a creatin level, for example, a blue belt, suddenly you have different options at your disposal.
 So if you had your last tournament as a white belt a couple of weeks ago, now you have to think about different stuff, like jump guard and wristlocks.
 When it comes to purple belt, you do not really get anything new in terms of illegal BJJ moves.

 The real issue usually arises at the brown belt level.
-This is when leg locks (apart form the straight ankle lock) come into play.
+This is when leg locks (apart from the straight ankle lock) come into play.
 In the past, this wasn’t much of a problem, but with everyone using them nowadays, there’s a lot of catching up to do.
 The same holds true for muscle slicing submissions, like the biceps slicer.
-Once again, you don’t really get too many new options when you reach black belt.
+Once again, you don’t really get too many new options when you reach the black belt.

 Should You Do Illegal BJJ Moves In Training?

 This brings us to the topic I wanted to touch on today.
 How do you go about training Illegal BJJ moves?
 Let’s leave heel hooks, neck cranks, and knee reaping to the side for a while.
 Those are all moves that remain illegal for all belt levels.
 Instead, let’s focus on the stuff that opens up as you reach the next belt level.